 Women also pay more than men for the same type of stuff

-An article in The Straits Times from last year highlighted this phenomenon—and it’s way more rampant than you might think.
+A separate article in The Straits Times from last year highlighted this phenomenon, and it’s way more rampant than you might think.
 For example, a razor for men costs about $1 each ($6.40 for a pack of six), half the price of a razor for women, which costs about $2 each ($6.40 for a pack of three).

 A razor kit for women costs $13.15 on Redmart, while a similar razor kit from the same brand for men costs $10.90.
 And a shave gel for sensitive skin, which includes aloe vera in variations for both genders, costs $10.80 for men at local drugstores but is $11.90 under a different range for women.

-The article also noted that women pay 50 cents more to get their blouses laundered at the dry-cleaners, while one laundry service charges a dollar more to dry-clean blouses compared with men’s shirts.
+The article also noted that women pay 50 cents more to get their blouses laundered at the dry-cleaners, and that one laundry service charges a dollar more to dry-clean blouses compared with men’s shirts.

-However, in an interview for the article, Associate Professor Ang Swee Hoon from the National University of Singapore’s Business School explained that prices can vary for near-identical items because of the differences in demand and supply.
+However, Associate Professor Ang Swee Hoon from the National University of Singapore’s Business School explained that prices can vary for near-identical items because of the differences in demand and supply.

-“The revenue generated from women’s razors will be less than that from men’s razors, so the manufacturer has to make up for this lower turnover through differentiated pricing,” Professor Ang said to the newspaper.
+“The revenue generated from women’s razors will be less than that from men’s razors, so the manufacturer has to make up for this lower turnover through differentiated pricing,” he was quoted as saying.
 In other words, since we don’t shave every day like men do, we spend less on razors.
 As such, businesses make up for the “loss” by marking up the prices of goods marketed to us.

 But is it right for us to be paying more for products labelled “for women”, especially when we generally earn less across the board?
 And if not, what can we do to eradicate this gender-based price discrimination?

-Pondering over an answer?
+Pondering over your answer?
 Scroll the gallery to check out pay gap stats in Singapore while you’re at it.